TheMoonMoth/collab-3/README.md

 ### Task 6: Kyle
 You should create a new CSS file.
 Link to it from one of your HTML files.

+### Task 7: Paul
+You should create a new CSS file.
+Link to it from one of your HTML files.